University Admissions Policy

 If students have obtained residency classification by virtue of deliberate concealment of facts or misrepresentation of facts, they may be required to repay the difference in tuition rates and may be subject to appropriate disciplinary action, in accordance with the rules and regulations of the Health Science Center.
 Each situation will be evaluated by administrators of the Office of the University Registrar as well as The Vice President for Academic, Faculty and Student Affairs.

 Each school’s admissions committee or equivalent group of officials must regularly review their respective admissions requirements for compliance and good practices within higher education.
-In accordance with accrediting standards under the Southern Association of Colleges and Schools, admissions practices must be consistent and carried out based on best practices.
+In accordance with accrediting standards under the Southern Association of Colleges and Schools Commission on Colleges and University of Texas System Regents Rules, admissions practices must be consistent and carried out based on best practices.
 Consistency includes holding all applicants to the same admissions requirements.